When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 What do I need to know about going to court for the first time?

 Your first court date is called a “First Appearance”.
 This is the first time you will appear before the court for your Stunt Driving or Racing charge.

-When you were charged with Stunt Driving or Racing, the police officer gave you a summons with your court details for your first appearance.
+When you were charged with Stunt Driving or Racing in Ontario, the police officer gave you a summons with your court details for your first appearance.
 The details will include the date, time and the court where you need to appear.

 Due to COVID-19, many court dates will not be in person.
 If that’s the case, the court will inform you on how to virtually attend your court date.

-Here is a list of most of the courts which handle Stunt Driving or Racing charges.
+Here is a list of most of the Ontario Provincial courts which handle Stunt Driving or Racing charges.

 What is going to happen at my First Appearance in court?